 Early Literacy Skills

-Early learners will also commonly be assessed on letter name and letter sound fluency.
-They may also complete a timed decoding test using nonsense words, and some universal screeners also include segmenting and blending assessments.
+Typically, we assess early learners on letter names and letter-sound fluency.
+They may also complete a timed decoding test using nonsense words.
+Some universal screeners also include segmenting and blending assessments.

 Letter Sounds & Letter Naming

 These assessments are important because these skills lay the groundwork for decoding.
-Students who are not fluent in their letter sounds, for example, are likely to struggle when asked to apply their letter sound knowledge to decode words.
+For example, students not fluent in letter sounds will likely struggle when asked to apply this knowledge to decode words.

 Segmenting and blending

-While some schools go bare-bones with their screening, the segmenting and blending assessments can actually be incredibly helpful in identifying students who are likely to struggle.
+While some schools go bare-bones with their screening, the segmenting and blending assessments can actually be incredibly helpful.
+They are a great tool for identifying students who are likely to struggle.

 Reading research has shown a strong link between these two early literacy skills and future issues with decoding and fluency.
 In fact, difficulty blending and segmenting can be an indicator that a student may have dyslexia.